INSET Day, School Closed to Students, Friday 1st December

 Regular attendance is extremely important for student achievement, it is also a legal requirement.
 In line with the expectations of the world of work, we place a high value on punctuality, which should become a habit for life.
-We have our own Educational Welfare Officer to monitor attendance and punctuality.
+We have two Attendance Improvement Officers to monitor attendance and punctuality.

 Fostering good attendance is a shared responsibility between us and yourselves and we do ask for your support with regard to this.
 Your child’s attendance figures will form part of your child’s Record of Achievement.
 Employers and colleges always ask for information regarding a pupil’s attendance and punctuality.